EDUCATION THROUGH AVIATION by Bill Pritchett, Education Director

 We’re excited to add a new scholarship in 2013, the Basil and Dorothy Cooper Memorial Scholarship.
 The deadline for application this year is April 30, 2013; for the 2014 awards, the application deadline is June 30, 2013.

-The Charles H. Grant Scholarship is our largest, and it will undergo a couple of tweaks.
-We plan to place model aviation activity on even footing with academic achievement in the selection process.
-This will open up the opportunities to more applicants and better reflect that we are indeed a model aviation organization.
+- Model aviation activity will be placed on even footing with academic achievement in the selection process, opening opportunities to more applicants and better reflecting that we are indeed a model aviation organization.

-Additionally, more awards will be given in smaller increments.
-In other words, we want to celebrate more kids with roughly the same amount of money.
-The grant award was $30,000 this past year (2012), so we’re pleased to be able to spread that around to more students.
+- More awards will be given in smaller increments so we can celebrate more students with roughly the same total amount of money.
+The grant award was $30,000 in 2012, and we’re pleased to be able to spread that around to more students.

-Finally, the EC also approved the future development of an application process for matriculated students.
-Limiting our applicants to high school students eliminates a large number of students attending secondary education who need financial assistance.
+- The EC approved the future development of an application process for matriculated students.
+Limiting our applicants to high school students excludes a large number of postsecondary students who need financial assistance.

 As always, three years of consecutive membership is a requirement.

 All of you can help with this.
-While all donations are greatly appreciated, there are other ways to participate.
-Maybe your club could have an event earmarking our scholarship fund.
+While all donations are greatly appreciated, there are other ways to participate:

 Fly and have fun!